amrita-pathak-cyber/amrita-pathak-cyber/README.md

 ## Where content meets cyber

-I've written about cybersecurity concepts for years — now I'm learning to work with the systems I've been writing about.
+I've written about cybersecurity concepts for years; now I'm learning to work with the systems I've been writing about.
 Observability and security overlap more than people expect: logs, incident response, monitoring, alerting.
 This repo (and the one linked below) documents that hands-on side.

 ## Tools I'm working with